10 Essential German-English Dictionaries for Translators

 6. DW Learn German

-The DW Learn German app offers various ways to learn German, e.g. B. selecting a video series or interactive exercises?
-Even as a beginner, it is very easy to learn via the DW app.
-If you still don’t understand where to start learning, take a quick and easy placement test and find out which course is right for you.
+The DW Learn German app offers various ways to learn German, e.g., B., selecting a video series or interactive exercises.
+Even as a beginner, learning via the DW app is very easy.
+If you still don’t understand where to start learning, take a quick and easy placement test and determine which course is right for you.
 Using this app is completely free.
-All of the app’s content is streamed from the internet and doesn’t take up much storage space on your phone.
-The machine translation feature of this app is referred to as the quick translation on iOS or free professional translations on Android.
+The app’s content is streamed from the internet and doesn’t take up much storage space on your phone.
+The machine translation feature of this app is referred to as quick translation on iOS or free professional translations on Android.

 7. drop: Learn German. speak German